Signal Strength

 If the Vent does not open and close, try gently and slightly opening or closing the vent louvers and then test in Manual Mode again to see if that unstuck it.

-- Position of the Vent louvers (open or closed)
+- Current position of the Vent louvers (open or closed)

 Recalibrate the Vent